Shifted Contact Structures and Their Local Theory: Shifted contact structures and a Darboux-type theorem

 \begin{observation} Let $\textbf{X}=\spec A$ be an affine derived $\mathbb{K}$-scheme for $A$ a minimal standard form cdga.
 For any $f\neq 0$ in $A$ and any $k$-shifted contact form $\alpha$, one has $\ker (\alpha) \simeq \ker (f\alpha).$ Hence, both define equivalent contact structures on $\bf X$.
 In fact, this follows from the fact that the contraction operation $\iota_{Y}$ on the de Rham algebra $DR(A)$ with a homogeneous vector field $Y$ is the unique derivation of degree $|Y|+1$ such that $\iota_{Y}g=0$ and $\iota_{Y}d_{dR}g=Y(g)$ for all $g\in A.$ Therefore,

-Adopting the classical terminology (in terms of non-integrable distributions), on refined local models, we sometimes call the subcomplex $\ker (\alpha)$ of $\mathbb{T}_{{\bf X}}$ a \textit{contact structure} and the corresponding $ k$-shifted 1-form $ \alpha $ a \textit{(locally) defining $k$-contact form}. \end{observation} In what follows, we give a prototype construction for $k$-shifted contact forms, which is similar to the previous case of shifted symplectic Darboux models. \begin{example} In this example, fixing $\ell\in \N$, we will present how to construct an explicit standard form cdga $ A = A(n)$ for $n=2\ell +1$ and a $k$-shifted contact structure $\alpha_0$ with $k=-2\ell -1$.
+Adopting the classical terminology (in terms of non-integrable distributions), on refined local models, we sometimes call the subcomplex $\ker (\alpha)$ of $\mathbb{T}_{{\bf X}}$ a \textit{contact structure} and the corresponding $ k$-shifted 1-form $ \alpha $ a \textit{(locally) defining $k$-contact form}. \end{observation} In what follows, we give a prototype construction for $k$-shifted contact forms, which is similar to the previous case of shifted symplectic Darboux models.
+In brief, we will coherently extend the symplectic case studied in \cite[Example 5.8]{Brav} using similar constructions. \begin{example} In this example, fixing $\ell\in \N$, we construct a standard form cdga $ A = A(n)$ with the induced $k$-shifted contact structure on $\spec A$, for $k=-2\ell -1=-n$.